wazo-platform/wazo-docker/README.md

 Here is a non-exhaustive list of security concerns that has been found during development

 * wazo-phoned expose all unsecured endpoints through nginx
+* nginx configuration can be updated on upstream and be desynchronized with this configuration